nxtrs2/nxt.rs/content/pages/about.md

 title: About
 ---

-NXTRS is the blog and portfolio of software engineer, hobbyist musician and mediocre writer, Simon.
+NXTRS is the blog and portfolio of Simon.
+A software engineer by training, a musician by accident and writer of mediocre talent.

 # So, what is NXTRS?